Who am I, Lord God, and what is my house, that you have loved me forever?

-Below is a longer review of the book, in what I hope will be easy-to-scan Q & A format.
+Below is a longer review of the resource, in Q & A format.

 What books of the LXX are covered?

-There are ten, intended to “give readers a taste of different genres, an experience of distinctive Septuagintal elements, and a sampling of texts later used by writers of the New Testament” (9).
+There are ten readings, meant to “give readers a taste of different genres, an experience of distinctive Septuagintal elements, and a sampling of texts later used by writers of the New Testament” (9).
 Discovering the Septuagint treats nearly 700 verses from:

 For whom is this book?

 Jobes says it “contains everything needed for any reader with three semesters of koine Greek to succeed in expanding their horizons to the Septuagint” (8).
-I think this assessment is right, as I found the book easy to understand (though I’ve had more than three semesters of Greek).
+This felt right as I worked through the resource.
+I found the book easy to understand (though I’ve had more than three semesters of Greek).

 How is the book structured?

 Each LXX book has a short introduction followed by a selected bibliography.
 Here, for example, is the intro to Jonah, shown on the Mac version of Accordance:

 Next there is the passage itself, verse by verse, with the Greek text re-printed in full.
 Under each verse are word-by-word and phrase-by-phrase comments on the vocabulary, usage, syntax, translation from Hebrew (the book is strong here), and so on.
 Following each passage is the NETS (English translation) and mention of any NT use (if applicable) of the LXX passage.

 The end of the book has a three-page, 33-term glossary and a two-page “Index of New Testament LXX Citations” for the books included in the reader.